refinedev/refine/documentation/blog/2022-08-04-testing-http-requests.md

   - You may have issues like rate limiting and connectivity.

 We'll use the Nock to find a solution for these problems.
-We'll create a simple react app and make a request to an external API.
-We are going to implement how to mock API calls and write a unit test for API calls using Nock in a React application.
+We'll create a simple react app and request an external API.
+We will implement how to mock API calls and write a unit test for API calls using Nock in a React application.

 ## What is Nock?